smigniot/MotsCroises/README.md

     | tee >( sort | uniq > dictionary.txt )
 ````

-**_NOTE:_**  This program intentionaly does not ship with any official dictionary, say the Collins or the Larousse, because it allows the user to remove unwanted words - Allowing to create (Ex1) a dictionary tailored for kids - the author usecase, (Ex2) A conjugation-free dictionary or (Ex3) An animals only dictionary
+**_NOTE:_**  This program intentionaly does not ship with any official dictionary, say the Collins or the Larousse, because it allows the user to remove unwanted words - Allowing to create (Ex1) a dictionary tailored for kids - the author usecase, (Ex2) A conjugation-free dictionary or (Ex3) An animals only dictionary (Ex4) A non-nsfw dictionary

 ## Running the program